firefly-iii/docs/docs/docs/data-importer/advanced/notifications.md

 ## smtp

 SMTP is the de-facto standard for sending email.
 If you want to use GMail or Outlook as mail system, set the mailer to `smtp`.
-Make sure you change the host, port and credentials and of course, `MAIL_ENCRYPTION` must be `null`, `ssl` or `tls`, depending on your provider.
+Change the host, port and credentials and, `MAIL_ENCRYPTION` must be `null`, `ssl` or `tls`, depending on your provider.

 ## sendmail